pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 [`cupy-cuda111`](https://pypi.org/project/cupy-cuda111/),
 [`cupy-rocm-4-3`](https://pypi.org/project/cupy-rocm-4-3/),
 [`cupy-rocm-5-0`](https://pypi.org/project/cupy-rocm-5-0/).
-As of CUDA 11, CUDA promises [minor version compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility), which allows building packages compatibility across an entire CUDA major version.
+This works, but adds maintenance overhead to project developers and consumes more storage and network bandwidth for PyPI.org.
+Moreover, it also prevents downstream projects from properly declaring the dependency unless they also follow a similar multi-package approach.
+As of CUDA 11, CUDA promises [minor version compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility), which allows building packages compatible across an entire CUDA major version.
 CuPy now leverages this to produce wheels like [`cupy-cuda11x`](https://pypi.org/project/cupy-cuda11x/) and [`cupy-cuda12x`](https://pypi.org/project/cupy-cuda12x/) that work for any CUDA 11.x or CUDA 12.x version, respectively, that a user has installed.

 GPU packages tend to result in very large wheels.
-This is in large part because compiled GPU libraries must support a number of architectures, leading to large binary sizes.
+This is mainly because compiled GPU libraries must support a number of architectures, leading to large binary sizes.
 These effects are compounded by the requirements imposed by the manylinux standard for Linux wheels, which results in many large libraries being